flojoy-ai/docs/docs/instruments-wiki/RF Signal Generator/Keysight-M3201A/Keysight-M3201A.md

 awg.disconnect()
 ```

-Note that you need to have the Qcodes and Keysight instrument drivers installed for this script to work.
+Note: Make sure you have the necessary dependencies installed, including Qcodes and the Keysight instrument drivers.

 </TabItem>
 </Tabs>